Skip to Content

 starting a fall garden

-You’ll need to clear out spent summer crops and refresh your soil before planting fall vegetables.
+You’ll need to clear out spent summer plants and refresh your soil with 2-4 inches of compost before planting your fall crops.

 Clearing Summer Crops